 We have gone global!
-The hOurworld team of software developers has just revised their Time & Talents time banking software to include the capacity to offer and receive services from any of the hOurWolrd family of time banks.
+The hOurworld team of software developers has just revised their Time & Talents time banking software that West Sound Time Bank uses, to include the capacity to offer and receive services from any of the hOurWolrd family of time banks.
 This extends our reach to approximately 15,000 members in the U.S. and will soon include the UK.

 Under a new agreement with hOurworld, Timebanking UK will shortly be offering the Time & Talents (TnT) time banking software to all of their member time banks.
 The Lewisham Local Time Bank in the UK has been working with hOurWorld behind the scenes for the past year: testing, advising and helping ready TnT to accommodate European date, phone and address formats.